syedsaqib2457/php-hash/documentation/add_system_user_authentication_token.md

 This is the `Unix timestamp in seconds` of when the system user authentication token was added.

+The value changes to the current timestamp whenever the added system user is modified.

 ### data [system_user_id]

 This is the unique ID of the system user that the added system user belongs to.